01 of 04

-Pull the handle of the bender back towards you while applying heavy foot pressure to the bender heel at the back side of the tool's head.
+Pull the handle of the bender back toward you while applying heavy foot pressure to the bender heel at the back side of the tool's head.
 Continue with a steady motion until the length of the conduit on the floor reaches the 90-degree mark indicated on the side of the bender's head.

 - Tip: Keep firm foot pressure on the bender head while pulling back on the handle.
 If you don’t, the bender can slide on the conduit and the measurement will come out wrong.

 Remove the conduit from the bender and check your work with a framing square.
 The two sides of the bend should align with the two legs of the square, indicated that the bend is exactly 90 degrees.